-(c) Credit card payments attract a surcharge of 1.5%.
+(c) Credit card payments attract a surcharge of between 1.25% to 1.5%, dependent on the type of credit card used.
 Special fare types published online at www.rottnestexpress.com.au can only be booked online and are not available by telephone or at the booking counter of the Company unless otherwise stated.

 (d) Due to the complexity, staff time and communication costs of the booking process, a charge of $5.00 (including GST) may apply to each modification made after the original booking.

 7. CANCELLATION BY PASSENGER

 (a) Cancellations must be advised at least 30 minutes prior to the Passengers onward voyage time either in person at Rottnest Express terminal locations or by telephone.

 (b) Provided that cancellation is made 30 minutes prior to the passengers onward voyage time, a Credit Note for the full amount paid for Rottnest Express products and services, less applicable credit card surcharge will be issued at time of cancellation.
 Any amount paid for third party products and services will be subject to the third party’s cancellation policy and will be advised upon cancellation with the company.